iterorganization/IMAS-Python/docs/source/multi-dd.rst

 ==================================================

-Whereas the default IMAS High Level Interface is built for a single Data Dictionary version, imas-python can transparently handle multiple DD versions.
+Whereas the default IMAS High Level Interface is built for a single Data Dictionary version, IMAS-Python can transparently handle multiple DD versions.

-By default, imas-python uses the same Data Dictionary version as the loaded IMAS environment is using, as specified by the environment variable ``IMAS_VERSION``.
+By default, IMAS-Python uses the same Data Dictionary version as the loaded IMAS environment is using, as specified by the environment variable ``IMAS_VERSION``.
 If no IMAS environment is loaded, the last available DD version is used.